Rio to allow some spectators at Copa America soccer final

-RIO DE JANEIRO, July 9 (Reuters) - Rio de Janeiro officials will limit attendance at the Copa America soccer final between Brazil and Argentina at the Maracana on Saturday to 6,500 spectators, or 10% of the famed stadium's capacity, the mayor's office said on Friday.
+RIO DE JANEIRO (Reuters) - Rio de Janeiro officials will limit attendance at the Copa America soccer final between Brazil and Argentina at the Maracana on Saturday to 6,500 spectators, or 10% of the famed stadium’s capacity, the mayor’s office said on Friday.

 Only those invited by South American soccer federation CONMEBOL will be allowed to attend, the mayor’s office said in a statement, and all attendees will be required to present a negative COVID-19 test before entering the stadium.